-Within this subject, the teacher will act as facilitator to the students learning as they explore the different materials and techniques listed.
+Within this subject, the teacher will act as facilitator to the students learning as they explore different materials and techniques.
 Development work presented in a visual diary is an integral part of the assessment.
 Upon completion of an artwork, students will undertake a verbal or written task to demonstrate their understanding.
-Each student can select the level in which they will work best at and they will be presented with three different options.